UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

   As this is a course for beginners, I see that as a win

 ### Observation of first hour

+At the start of a course, there is a lot to be discussed.

+- Of what I discussed, was it useful enough?
+What could be considered to be removed?
+- Did I miss something that is relevant?

 This day, I want to experiment using variable group sizes, where people are allowed to decide in a group of 1 or 2-3.